amicuchu/NintendoClientsWiki/LAN-Protocol.md

-This page describes the protocol found in Splatoon 2.
-Other games use the same or a similar protocol.
-After a connection between the consoles has been established, the [PIA protocol](PIA-Protocol) is used for further communication.
+This page describes the protocol that's used to find nearby consoles in LAN mode.
+In this mode, UDP broadcast packets are used to discover other consoles.
+LAN mode is not the default mode for local multiplayer.
+It can usually be enabled by pressing L + R + Left Stick in one of the menus.

 The crypto challenge in the [browse request](#0-browse-request) and [reply](#1-browse-reply) uses a game-specific key.
 In Splatoon 2 this key is generated as follows: [Splatoon 2 Key Generation](ENL-Key-Generation#splatoon-2).